open-sdr/openwifi/doc/README.md

 - frame filtering

-Because the FPGA frame filtering configuration is done in real-time by function openwifi_configure_filter() in sdr.c, you may not have all packet type you want even if you put your sdr0 to sniffing mode.
-But you do have the chance to capture any types of packet by changing the filter_flag in openwifi_configure_filter() to override the frame filtering in FPGA with **MONITOR_ALL**.
+The FPGA frame filtering configuration is done in real-time by function openwifi_configure_filter() in sdr.c.
 The filter_flag together with **HIGH_PRIORITY_DISCARD_FLAG** finally go to pkt_filter_ctl.v of xpu module in FPGA, and control how FPGA does frame filtering.
+Openwifi has the capability to capture all received packets even if the CRC is bad.
+You just need to set the NIC to monitor mode by iwconfig command (check monitor_ch.sh in user_space directory).
+In monitor mode, openwifi_configure_filter() will set **MONITOR_ALL** to the frame filtering module pkt_filter_ctl.v in FPGA.
+This makes sure transfer all received packets to Linux mac80211 via rx interrupt.

 - main rx interrupt operations in openwifi_rx_interrupt()
   - get raw content from DMA buffer.
 When Linux receives interrupt from FPGA rx_intf module, the content has been ready in Linux DMA buffer